+In November 2015, the Company concluded a production royalty agreement with Compañia Minera Casapalca S.A. ("Casapalca") on the Lucero project.
 In February 2017, the Company sold 50% of Condor's production royalties to Sandstorm for \$50,000.
-In the event the Company receives only the annual minimum royalty, Sandstorm does not participate until the fifth year of the production royalty agreement.

 In November 2019, Casapalca provided notice of termination of the production royalty agreement.
-On termination of the Casapalca production royalty agreement, Sandstorm's interest at Chavin converted to a 0.5% NSR.
+On termination of the Casapalca production royalty agreement, Sandstorm's interest at Lucero converted to a 0.5% NSR.

-(i) Humaya, Ayacucho Province
+(i) Humaya, Ayacucho Department